Sigmmma/c20/src/content/h1/guides/map-making/blender-level-guide/level-creation-advanced/readme.md

 Now that the blue base has been separated into a separate object, we will start creating materials for our base object.
 The following steps and example images will demonstrate the application of our new materials needed to complete the base structure.

 Start by creating the listed materials in your base object along with assigning the texture we will be using for the material.
-Just like before you can find these images in...
+Just like before you can find these images in:

 `(HEK Install Path)\data\levels\test\tutorial\bitmaps`